Romandre/WarehouseWreckage_UE5/README.md

 ### WarehouseWreckage game was built in Unreal Engine 5 using the blueprint editor.

 The game is about causing chaos by shooting the projectiles to surrounding objects in abandoned warehouse.
-It was creatied in order to get familiar with UE5 physics and collisions nuanses.
+It was created in order to get familiar with UE5 physics and collisions nuanses.

-During the development process I learned:
+During the development process I've learned:
 - blueprint classes, instances and fuctions
 - scene creation grounds and level building
 - importing and using assets